Building a rich text editor for UIKit, AppKit and SwiftUI

 Background

 Rich text editing on Apple’s platforms is pretty straightforward.
-Just create a UITextView in UIKit and an NSTextView in AppKit and use NSAttributedString, and they will automatically support fonts, styles, text alignment, etc., as well as image image attachments and other kind of rich content.
+Just use a UITextView in UIKit, an NSTextView in AppKit, and use NSAttributedString, and they will automatically support fonts, styles, text alignment, image attachments, etc.

-Unfortunately it’s not that easy.
-Many tasks are actually pretty complicated, and multi-platform support makes things even worse, since UIKit and AppKit handle attributed strings quite differently.
+No, unfortunately it’s not that easy.
+Many things are very complicated, and multi-platform support makes things worse, since UIKit & AppKit handle many things quite differently.

-Adding SwiftUI to the mix makes it even more complex, since we have to bridge the platform-specific views in a way that works on all platforms.
-We also need some way to let SwiftUI affect the platform-specific views, and for the views and their delegates to update SwiftUI as well.
+Adding SwiftUI to the mix makes it even more complex, since we have to bridge platform-specific views in a way that works on all platforms.
+We also need some way to let SwiftUI affect the platform-specific views, and for the views to update SwiftUI as well.

 Designing for multi-platform

-When building a multi-platform rich text engine that should also support SwiftUI, I was careful to design the foundation as platform-agnostic as possible.
-Designing for the unknown is often a vain task, but here I just designed it in a way that I thought would made sense for both UIKit and AppKit.
+When building a multi-platform rich text engine that also supports SwiftUI, I was careful to design the foundation as platform-agnostic as possible.
+Designing for the unknown is often a vain task, so I just designed it in a way that I thought would made sense for all cases.

-Long story short, I made a few assumptions that didn’t hold true when I started developing the macOS version.
-For instance, I assumed that UITextView and NSTextView scrolls in the same way (spoiler alert - they don’t).
-However, having a platform-agnostic foundation made such adjustments manageable.
+Long story short, many assumptions didn’t hold true when I started developing the macOS version.
+For instance, I assumed that UITextView and NSTextView scrolls in the same way (they don’t).
+However, having a solid foundation made such adjustments manageable.

 One example is how to set up these views.
-We use UITextView in UIKit and NSTextView in AppKit, but since we’ll have to override some parts and add more rich text-specific functionality later, let’s create a new RichTextView view for both platforms:
+We use UITextView in UIKit and NSTextView in AppKit, but since we have to override things and add rich text-specific functionality, we can create a custom RichTextView view for both platforms:

 #if os(iOS) || os(tvOS)